-- Rise – a development app that build mobile specific content (check out a great blog by my colleague Matt Blackstock here)
+- Rise – a development app that build mobile specific content (check out a great blog here)

 - Review – a real time content sharing platform that allows the developer and reviewers to see the course working and create a screen by screen commentary that is viewable by all reviewers

 - Content Library – a large but still expanding catalogue of characters and screen templates

 Check out or blog page for some other great articles on Articulate 360.

 When taken in context, the full suite of options now available from Articulate, lets a developer can construct an entire blended program with one product set.

 For example, let see what we could build for an induction program:

 - Develop a pre-induction piece in Articulate Rise to be sent to a new inductee’s phone with the letter of offer.
 The content could include company information, videos of the workplace, maps to get there and checklists for what to expect over the induction period.